betwar512/spring-api/README.md

 ### Build Docker image
- Docker file included in root of project , to build valid docker image , have to keep version number in gradle and docker file are a same.
+ Docker file included in root of project , to build valid docker image , have to keep version number in gradle and docker file as a same.

  > gradle buildDocker